-Throughout the four-years of this State plan, stakeholder feedback and input will continue to be solicited.
-This will be accomplished primarily through the Nebraska CTE Advisory Council and the Nebraska Partner Council (see section B(1)(c) of this plan) and ongoing and intentional collaboration and communication with business and industry, CTE administrators, teachers/faculty, and staff.
-Additionally, at the time local recipients update their reVISION process (2022), the State CTE office will similarly revisit the elements within the State plan, including reaching back out to stakeholders for input and updates.
+Throughout the implementation of the State plan, ongoing stakeholder feedback and input is solicited through the Nebraska Partner Council (see section B(1)(c) of this plan), inner- and cross-agency collaboration, and ongoing and intentional collaboration and communication with business and industry, CTE administrators, teachers/faculty, and staff.
+Additionally, every other year when local recipients update their reVISION process, the State CTE office will similarly revisit the elements within the State plan, including reaching back out to stakeholders for input and updates.
 This information, along with an internal review of the NDE strategic priorities and initiatives, will then be used to update and strengthen Nebraska CTE programming.

-2. Consistent with section 122(e)(1) of Perkins V, each eligible agency must develop the portion of the State plan relating to the amount and uses of any funds proposed to be reserved for adult career and technical education, postsecondary career and technical education, and secondary career and technical education after consultation with the State agencies identified in section 122(e)(1)(A)-(C) of the Act.
+2. Consistent with section 122(e)(1) of Perkins V, each eligible agency must develop the portion of the State plan relating to the amount and uses of any funds proposed to be reserved for adult career and technical education, postsecondary career and technical education after consultation with the State agencies identified in section 122(e)(1)(A)-(C) of the Act.
 If a State agency, other than the eligible agency, finds a portion of the final State plan objectionable, the eligible agency must provide a copy of such objections and a description of its response in the final plan submitted to the Secretary.
 (Section 122(e)(2) of Perkins V).